CoderSufiyan/CameraApp/README.md

 # CameraApp

-This is a camera application with filters functionality.
+This is a camera application with filters functionality based on pure JavaScript (Vanilla JS).